EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 ---
-title: "Episode 1.5 Using PlatformIO and Mayfly"
+title: "Using PlatformIO and Mayfly"
 teaching: 0
 exercises: 90
 questions: